RachidAlassir/po-translate/README.md

 ### PO files translator from local codebases

 A simple CLI tool that scans a codebase for translations and updates a given PO file with the most likely translations.
 It automatically extracts the language from the PO file's name (for example, "ar.po" yields the language code "ar").

 ## Installation

-Clone the repository and install with pip:

 ```bash
 pip3 install pofiletranslate